mlaparie/phidget-tools/README.md

 1 directory, 6 files
 ```

-This simple script does stupidly short cycles for test purposes, no one would need this cycle, but such routines could get useful over longer cycles if you are only interested in night temperatures for instance.
+This simple script does stupidly short cycles for test purposes, no one would need this, but similar routines could get useful over longer durations if you are only interested in night temperatures for instance.

 ## To-do
 - Add a safety in `phidget-rec` to prevent overwriting an existing csv file